 - 1. Significant nexus findings for non-RPW that has no adjacent wetlands and flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: The unanmed washes (1&2) drain directly into the Virgin River.
+Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: The unanmed washes (1-6, with the exception of wash 3) drain directly into the Virgin River.
 The Virgin River is a major tributary of the Overton Arm of Lake Mead, a Section 10 waterway.
 The unnamed washes have the ability to convey pollutants, nutrients, and organic carbon from the project site to Lake Mead.
-The ephemeral washes provide sediment to the Virgin River during storm events which help support the health of the Virgin River ecosystem and, therefore, help support the physical, chemical, and biological intergrity of Lake Mead. - 2.
+The ephemeral washes provide sediment to the Virgin River during storm events which help support the health of the Virgin River ecosystem and, therefore, help support the physical, chemical, and biological intergrity of Lake Mead.
+Once the non-compliance issues with wash 3 are resolved, it would demonstrate the same significant nexus characteristics as the other 5 washes in the project area. - 2.
 Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
 Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: - 3.
 Significant nexus findings for wetlands adjacent to an RPW but that do not directly abut the RPW.
 Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D:

 D. DETERMINATIONS OF JURISDICTIONAL FINDINGS.
-THE SUBJECT WATERS/WETLANDS ARE (CHECK ALL THAT APPLY):
+THE SUBJECT WATERS/WETLANDS ARE (CHECK ALI THAT APPLY):